 High resolution distance monitoring system using laser light

 "Current technology for wall, ceiling or ground movement monitoring in a mining excavation is accomplished by stretching a device across tunnel openings, which inherently blocks passageways.
-By utilizing simple image processing techniques, sub-millimeter movement of objects can be monitored using light sources such as lasers, which will not impede traffic through excavation tunnels"--Abstract, leaf iii.
+By utilizing simple image processing techniques, sub-millimeter movement of objects can be monitored using light sources such as lasers, which will not impede traffic through excavation tunnels"--Abstract, page iii.

 Electrical and Computer Engineering

 M.S. in Electrical Engineering

 © 2006 Blake Raymond Gray, All rights reserved.